dogwonder/Bookler-2.0/src/markdown/Chilli cheese fries.md

 #### For the Lentil Chilli

-* 1 box of Right Foods French Lentil soup
+* 1 can of French Lentil soup
 * 1 bell pepper [120g]
 * ¼ onion [20g]
 * ½ cup kidney beans [125g]